-Hello, for more than 30 years, I have been professionally involved in health rehabilitation, now also as a co-owner of a rehabilitation facility.
-We have been offering ginseng as a supportive remedy for rehab.
+Hello, for more than 30 years, I have been professionally involved in health rehabilitation, nowadays also as co-owner of a rehabilitation facility.
+We have been offering ginseng as a supportive remedy for a long time.
 Depending on what you write about ginseng about inflammation , immunity and convalescence, it is quite similar to wobenzyma.
 I wanted to ask if ginseng and wobenzym can be used at the same time and what is their comparison.
 Thank you.
 Jana P.

 Hello, Mrs. Jano.

 - There is no problem with the simultaneous use of ginseng and Wobenzy.

 Both ginseng and Wobenzym are harmless and have no side effects.
-Gensen and Wobenzym have no point in treating them as Paracelsus medicines because they practically do not have a toxic dose.
-From a chemical point of view, they are completely unrelated - Wobenzym is a patent mixture of proteases, while ginseng is the most important of its triterpenoid saponins - panaxosides .
+Gensen and Wobenzy do not make sense to treat Paracelsus drugs because they practically do not have a toxic dose.
+From a chemical point of view, they are completely unrelated - Wobenzym is a patent mixture of proteases , while ginseng is the most important triplepenoid saponins - panaxosides .
 Wobenzym and ginseng act on completely different sections of biochemical pathways: Wobenzym cleaves peptide bonds in extracellular space, while ginseng panaxosides act primarily on receptors inside cells.
-It is therefore possible to combine them unlimitedly.
+It is therefore possible to combine them without limitation.